 Executive Search for Germany’s Infrastructure and Energy Sector

 Infrastructure and energy sectors are the mainstay of the German economy, which supports its industrial power as well as environmental protection.
 All the same, like any other global industries that matter quite a lot they experience aging technology, energy transition and innovation needs.
-Executive search firms play a significant role in finding leaders capable of safely navigating their companies through an ever-changing business environment with long-term growth and stability objectives.

-Current Landscape of Germany
+Current Economic Landscape of Germany

 Germany is experiencing a major shift in its infrastructural and power supply systems.
 It, however, has some ambitious objectives for infrastructure modernization and carbon neutrality by 2045.
 This encompasses enhancement of renewable energy capabilities, improvement of obsolete electricity networks as well as development of a robust hydrogen economy.
 Nevertheless, the struggle to reach these goals is constrained by financial challenges, intricate regulations and massive sums to be invested.
-For example, in order to achieve its transition objectives in the energy sector, Germany will have to channel about €600 billion towards expanding its electricity grids alone by 2030.
-(Global Law Firm | DLA Piper S&P Global).

 • Market Size: Germany, Europe’s biggest energy market with annual power around 625 TWh per year.
 The infrastructure sector also requires huge investments with grid expansion that requires over €183 billion up to 2037 (GTAI – Invest in Germany).